aams-eam/ALSDA/README.md

    - `controlled_DATA`.
 Contains the data obtained when performed latency measures with controlled rate.
    - `DATA`.
 Contains the data obtained when performed latency measures WITHOUT controlled rate, also for the measures of CPU and MEMORY.
    - `CODE`.
 Contains the script to correlate latency events obtained from `FlinkLatencyA` and `FlinkLatencyB`, parsing prometheus JSON, creating graphs and more.
+- `mlsda_deployment`.
+Contains a script that automates the deployment and measurement of latency for an application.